xwp/xwpwa/README.md

 Some content must always be kept up-to-date, and with this strategy we fetch the newest content first, and only if that fails the sw delivers old content from the cache.

 The ```htmlRegex``` is setup as a final catch all for local paths that don't fall inside of the wp-admin path.

+The 404 and Offline pages are defined in the manifest and referenced to the cached files from inside the service worker's networkFirst strategy.

  ### 5. Network only